gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 ### Go

-While TLB is doing all the distribution & execution, Go does what it does best - orchestrate.
+While TLB is doing all the distribution, Go does what it does best - orchestrate the parallel execution.

 #### 'run-x-instance'

-Starting release 14.3 you can spwan 'x' instances of a job.
+Starting release 14.3 you can spawn 'x' instances of a job.
 So if you want to distribute your tests across 10 machines you just need to set `run instance count` to 10 & Go will spawn 10 instances of the job when scheduling.

 *Sample Configuration*